ddterm/gnome-shell-extension-ddterm/docs/Build.md

 [perform the build in a Docker or Podman container]: /docs/BuildInContainer.md

-To build the extension package, you should have the following tools installed:
+To build the extension bundle, you should have the following tools installed:

 - [Meson build system] - available as a package named `meson` in most distributions.
 It automatically pulls in a tool called [`ninja`]